t2bot/matrix-media-repo/README.md

 Media is imported by connecting to your synapse database and downloading all the content from the homeserver.
 This is so you have a backup of the media repository still with synapse. **Do not point traffic at the media repo until after the import is complete.**

-1. Build the media repo
+1. Build the media repo (as stated above)
 2. Configure the `media-repo.yaml`
 3. Run `bin/import_synapse`.
 The usage is below.
     ```